Board of Trustees

 She has been conducting research into LGBT health since 1992.
 Her work in this area includes publications, lectures to undergraduate medical students, an award-winning elearning package for GPs and input to steering committees for LGBT health conferences.
 One of her systematic reviews was instrumental in obtaining funding for a specialist LGBT health centre currently being set up in Birmingham.

-The Board and staff team would like to extend their thanks to Myles Kunzli who recently stood down after many years of service to the organisation as a Trustee.
+The Board and staff team would like to extend their thanks to Myles Kunzli and Greg Ussher who recently stood down after many years of service to the organisation as Trustees.